w15546251-afk/new-da-hood-farm/README.md

 -- Configuration
 local Config = {
-    Delay = 0.8,                          -- Transition delay to next money drop MaxAttempts = 2,                      -- Attempts before teleporting to the money drop TeleportWait = 4.0,                   -- Slower 4-second interval between teleports
+    Delay = 0.5,                        -- Optimized transition delay
+    MaxAttempts = 2,                    -- Attempts before teleporting to the money drop TeleportWait = 3.0,                 -- Balanced interval between teleports
-    TeleportDistanceThreshold = 5,        -- Only teleport if the drop is 5 studs away or more CashierMoneyDropsToCollect = 6,       -- Number of money drops to collect per cashier before moving NotificationDuration = 3,
+    TeleportDistanceThreshold = 5,      -- Only teleport if the drop is 5 studs away or more CashierMoneyDropsToCollect = 4,     -- Reduced count per cashier for faster rotation & less lag NotificationDuration = 3,
-    RemovalRadius = 5                     -- Map objects within 5 studs around you are removed and return when you walk > 5 studs away
+    RemovalRadius = 5
 }

 -- State Variables